Ritesh-Thorve/LinkTree/README.md

 User Authentication: Allow users to save and manage their Link-Tree pages.

 🖥️ Installation and Usage
-1) Clone the Repository
+Clone the Repository:
 git clone https://github.com/Ritesh-Thorve/Link-Tree.git
 cd link-Tree

-2) Install Dependencies
+Install Dependencies:
 npm install

-3) Run the Development Server
+Run the Development Server:
 npm run dev
 Then, open your browser and visit: http://localhost:3000

-💡 How to Contribute
+💡 How to Contribute:
-1) Fork the repository.
+Fork the repository:
-2)Create a new branch:
+Create a new branch:
 git checkout -b feature/your-feature

-3) Commit your changes:
+Commit your changes:
 git checkout -b feature/your-feature

-4) Push to the branch
+Push to the branch:
 git push origin feature/your-feature

-5) Create a pull request.
+Create a pull request.

 🙌 Acknowledgments
 Special thanks to the creators of Next.js for this powerful framework.